jesslr/GettingCleaningData/CodeBook.md

 #### Create second, independent tidy data set with the average of each variable for each activity and each subject.

-Also, I add .mean to the necessary variable names to make it clear these are averages
+Also, I add .mean to the necessary variable names to make it clear these are averages The script creates the tidy data set, tidy.txt, in the current working directory

 ```
 # create the tidy data set